nikosportolos/ansix/README.md

 ### Colors

+ANSI colors are a set of standardized color codes that can be used in text-based interfaces to add color and emphasis to text.

+The ANSI color codes are typically supported by terminal emulators and command-line interfaces, and can be used to change the foreground and background colors of text.

+The ANSI color codes consist of a special sequence of characters that starts with the escape character (ASCII code 27), followed by the characters '[', the color code, and the letter 'm'.

+The color code can be a number between 0 and 255, and is used to specify a specific color in the terminal's color palette.

 Most terminals support 8 and 16 colors, as well as 256 (8-bit) colors.

+#### ANSI Color sets

 - [System colors](https://github.com/nikosportolos/ansix/tree/main/docs/colors/system.md)

+  The 16 ANSI colors are a set of standardized colors used by early computer terminals, and are still commonly used today in various terminal applications.

+  They consist of eight basic colors and their corresponding "bright" versions.

 - [Extended colors](https://github.com/nikosportolos/ansix/tree/main/docs/colors/extended.md)

+  Extended colors are a range of additional colors beyond the standard 16-color and 256-color palettes in the ANSI color space.

+  They are typically used in modern terminals that support true color or in applications that can generate 24-bit color codes.

+  The extended color range allows for a more extensive and diverse color palette, enabling users to choose from millions of possible color combinations.

+  Each color is represented by an RGB triplet or hexadecimal value, allowing for precise color selection.

+  Overall, the extended color range offers greater flexibility and creative freedom when it comes to designing and displaying text and graphics in a terminal environment.

 - [Greyscale colors](https://github.com/nikosportolos/ansix/tree/main/docs/colors/greyscale.md)

+  Greyscale colors are a range of neutral colors that range from black to white, passing through shades of grey.

+  They are often used to provide contrast with other colors or to create a subdued, monochromatic look.

+  In the context of ANSI terminal colors, greyscale colors are represented by a series of shades ranging from black to white, with a total of 24 different shades available.

 - [All colors](https://github.com/nikosportolos/ansix/tree/main/docs/colors/all.md)

+  Includes all 256 available terminal ANSI colors.

 <a href="https://raw.githubusercontent.com/nikosportolos/ansix/main/assets/images/color-tables.png" target="_blank"><img src="https://raw.githubusercontent.com/nikosportolos/ansix/main/assets/images/color-tables.png" width="100%" alt="text-styles"></a>

 ### Text alignment